 Below you will find a wealth of materials to educate you about medical cannabis issues, including information to make the case for allowing medical cannabis — such as summaries of studies, lists of supportive organizations, state-by-state polling, and rebuttals to common concerns.
 You will also find summaries of various aspects of both comprehensive laws and low-THC laws, financial information for medical cannabis states, and information on the federal government’s current policy toward both state and federal cannabis laws.

-Note: Some of these materials have not been updated yet to reflect that Mississippi became the 37th medical cannabis state on February 2, 2022.
+Note: Many of these materials have not yet been updated for the 40th medical cannabis state — Texas — where the bill became law on June 22, 2025.